-Approximately 39% of the LAPIS Survey respondents indicated their class rank was "average" and 35.1% indicated that they did not know their class rank.
-However, 17.3% indicated they were in the top 30% of their class, almost four times more than the number who indicated they were below average (8.4%).
+Approximately 39% of the LAPIS Survey respondents indicated their class rank was "average" and 35.1% indicated that they &lt;sup>43 Tier levels of law schools are based on 2010 U.S. News and World Report Rankings.
+It should be noted that while U.S. News and World Report Rankings is the most recognized and utilized law school ranking system in the United States, its ranking system criteria and methodology are very controversial and not universally supported by all bar associations, including, but not limited to the American Bar Association, Law School Admissions Council, and the Association of American Law Schools.
+For other criticisms of law school ranking systems, see, e.g., Michael C. Macchiarola and Arun Abraham, Options For Student Borrowers: A Derivatives-Based Proposal To Protect Students And Control Debt-Fueled Inflation in the Higher Education Market, 20 CORNELL J. L. & PUB.
+POL'Y 67, 87 (2010). &lt;sup>44 The following schools listed by eight Survey respondents are excluded from the tier calculation because the 2010 edition of U.S. News and World Report did not include these law schools: New College School of Law, San Joaquin College of Law, University of La Verne College of Law, People's College of Law, and the Universidad de Puerto Rico, Escuela de Derechos. did not know their class rank.
+However, 17.3% indicated they were in the top 30% of their class, almost four times more the number who indicated they were below average (8.4%).
 Almost half of the LAPIS Survey respondents served on a law school journal or law review (50.6%) and almost a third (29.5%) served on the law school's moot court board.
 This represents a higher number than the 2009 HNBA Survey respondents, of whom 43% indicated they served on law review or a law school journal, and double the 15.1% who reported that they were selected for or served on the moot court board.